Cem İlkel: Professional career

-He made his Grand Slam debut at the 2017 US Open as a qualifier.
+İlkel made his Grand Slam debut at the 2017 US Open as a qualifier.
 In eight attempts at gaining entry through qualifying, Ilkel did not reach the main draw of a Grand Slam tournament.
-But on his ninth attempt he reached the main draw of the 2021 US Open.
+But on his ninth attempt, ranked No. 189, Ilkel reached the main draw of the 2021 US Open.

-He won his only ATP Challenger Tour title thus far in his career at the 2020 Open Quimper Bretagne, which was held in Quimper, France.
+İlkel won his only ATP Challenger Tour title thus far in his career at the 2020 Open Quimper Bretagne, which was held in Quimper, France.
 In the final, he defeated Maxime Janvier of France, 7–6(8–6), 7–5.